Facets of God Displayed in the Hebrew Aleph-Bet: Mem, Nun, and Samech

 Part five begins with the letter mem.

-'Mem" "מ" is a picture of water in various forms and predominantly is pictured as the waves of the ocean indicating something mighty in motion or a force.
+'Mem" (מ) is a picture of water in various forms and predominantly is pictured as the waves of the ocean indicating something mighty in motion or a force.
 If you have ever stood in the ocean while the waves were rolling in you might be able to catch a glimpse of this idea.

 The Lord on high is mightier than the noise of many waters, Than the mighty waves of the sea.